beyarkay/masters-thesis/src/05_results.md

 addition of the non-gesture majority class (class 50), we can infer that this additional class reduces the precision of CuSUM but not the recall.

-The cause of this is clear when looking at the confusion matrices for the 50- and 51-class CuSUM models (Figure \ref{fig:05_mean_conf_mat_cusum}).
-There is a row at the bottom of the 51-class confusion matrix indicating that CuSUM often predicts class 50 as belonging to one of the other classes.
-If gesture 50 is predicted as belonging to class $c_i$, then that is a False Positive prediction for class $c_i$.
+The cause of this reduction is clear when looking at the confusion matrices for the 50- and 51-class CuSUM models (Figure \ref{fig:05_mean_conf_mat_cusum}).
+There is a row at the bottom of the 51-class confusion matrix, indicating that the 51-class CuSUM model often predicts class 50 as belonging to one of the other classes.
+If gesture 50 is predicted as belonging to some class $c_i$, then that is a False Positive prediction for class $c_i$.
 The definition for precision contains the number of False Positives in the denominator:

 $$
     \text{Precision}_i = \frac{\text{TP}_i}{\text{TP}_i + \text{FP}_i}.
 $$

-Increasing the number of False Positives will decrease the precision of a model, all else being equal.
+Therefore, increasing the number of False Positives will decrease the precision of a model (all else being equal).
 As there are many instances where class 50 is being predicted as belonging to class for the 51-class CuSUM models, this increases the False Positive rate and correspondingly decreases the precision of the model, while leaving the recall approximately the same.
+This explains the drastic reduction in precision when comparing the 50-class CuSUM models to the 51-class CuSUM models.

 ## Hidden Markov Models \label{in-depth-hmm}